-The Changemaker Fellowship program provides a full-tuition scholarship for the new Certificate of Spirituality and Social Change, an immersive course of study, integrating theological reflection and spiritual formation with leadership for social change.
-It also covers expenses for exciting immersion opportunities, leadership retreats, spiritual formation, and faculty mentoring.
+Changemaker Fellows enroll in Pacific School of Religion’s Certificate of Spirituality and Social Change, an immersive course of study, integrating theological reflection and spiritual formation with leadership for social change.
+The program includes exciting immersion opportunities, leadership retreats, spiritual formation, and faculty mentoring.
 Changemaker Fellows are talented individuals who have demonstrated their skills to lead justice-driven change in churches, organizations, communities, and individual lives.

 In this year-long program, Changemaker Fellows will: